Ezekiel 37.1-10.

 The Jews were calling themselves dead.
 God reminded them he raises the dead.

 Losing Jerusalem and the temple felt like the end of the world.
 Obviously it wasn’t.
-And the real end is the beginning of the next world, so God’s followers still no reason to despair.
-That is, unless we’ve only put our hope in earthly things, like homelands and temples.
-Or wealth, heritage, good reputation, family, jobs, anything with an expiration date.
+And the real end of the world is actually the beginning of the next world, so God’s followers still have no reason to despair.
+That is, unless we’ve only put our hope in earthly things, like homelands, temples, wealth, heritage, good reputation, family, jobs, anything with an expiration date.
 Our hope needs to be in God alone. ’Cause everything ends.
 But God raises the dead.

-And yeah, it took a few decades, but God did let his people return to Jerusalem and rebuild the temple.
-You should know that from a few other parts of the bible.
-You do
+And yeah, it took a few decades after Ezekiel’s prophecy, but God did let his people return to Jerusalem and rebuild the temple.
+You should know this from the fact Jesus went to temple.
+(You do

 Illegitimately borrowing the story.

-Unless God tells you personally, “I’m gonna do for you as I showed Ezekiel I can do for dry bones,” you don’t have any basis for claiming this story for yourself.
+But like I said, people gotta borrow this story and make it about ourselves, and many a preacher will do just that.
+Wrongly.
+Because unless the Holy Spirit personally tells us, “I’m gonna do for you as I showed Ezekiel I can do for dry bones,” we have no basis for claiming this story for our personal circumstances.
 No Christian does.

 Imagine a Christian wants to have a kid, reads in Genesis about how the L

-Problem is, other Christians do such things.
-So we get the idea it’s okay to take prophecies which don’t belong to us, and claim ’em for ourselves.
+And because they do it, we get the idea we can do it.
+We can take prophecies which don’t belong to us, and claim ’em for ourselves.
 We’re even taught this by various Christians: If you don’t carjack a prophecy, it means you lack

 Yeah, these people are only setting themselves up for failure and grave disappointment. ’Cause God is under no obligation at all to follow through with what they’re claiming for themselves.
 They’ll never prosper in the way they expect.